Forcrat: Automatic I/O API Translation from C to Rust via Origin and Capability Analysis: Evaluation

 \subsection{Benchmark Programs}

 We used benchmark programs from previous studies on improving C2Rust-generated code~\cite{zhang2023ownership, hong2024dont, hong2024tag}.
 This resulted in 62 programs, including 36 GNU packages as well as open-source projects from GitHub.
 Columns 2--4 of \cref{tab:benchmark} present the C LOC, Rust LOC, and the number of libc I/O API calls in each program, respectively.
 The benchmarks are diverse in size, ranging up to 422,756 Rust LOC and 1,391 API calls.
+Among these, 32 programs are accompanied by test suites.